 Open source with no license fees

 Strong worldwide adoption across government and enterprise

 Winner of several global open source CMS awards

 Drupal and Wordpress are the two most commonly used CMSs at Salsa, because of their many features and benefits.
 Our developers like them because they provide an open, modular and extensible framework to make building sophisticated sites easy.
 Our clients like them because they enable them to manage rich content among publications teams in sophisticated ways...plus they’re very affordable compared to proprietary systems.

-Looking at government applications, GovCMS (a Drupal based CMS designed by Government for Government) enables government to deliver great digital content and great digital services in a way that’s easy and intuitive to access and digest.
+Looking at government applications, GovCMS (a Drupal-based whole-of-government digital platform designed by government for government) enables government to deliver great digital content and great digital services in a way that’s easy and intuitive to access and digest.
 This has flow-on effects for citizens, such as:

 Reduced web development costs for taxpayers

 Improved usability (through the community of components)

 Responsive sites (templates allow for viewing on desktops, tablets and smartphones)

 Open CMSs are one of Salsa’s four pillars for the delivery of open government in Australia.
 The many benefits open source delivers makes open CMSs compelling propositions for government.